Renal handling of sodium and water

 Through their effects on sodium and water balance, diuretics decrease blood volume and venous pressure.
 This decreases cardiac filling (preload) and, by the Frank-Starling mechanism, decreases ventricular stroke volume and cardiac output, which leads to a fall in arterial pressure.
 The decrease in venous pressure reduces capillary hydrostatic pressure, which decreases capillary fluid filtration and promotes capillary fluid reabsorption, thereby reducing edema if present.
 There is some evidence that loop diuretics cause venodilation, which can contribute to the lowering of venous pressure.
 Long-term use of diuretics results in a fall in systemic vascular resistance (by unknown mechanisms) that helps to sustain the reduction in arterial pressure.

 Most patients with hypertension, of which 90-95% have hypertension of unknown origin (primary or essential hypertension), are effectively treated with diuretics.
 Antihypertensive therapy with diuretics is particularly effective when coupled with reduced dietary sodium intake.
 The efficacy of these drugs is derived from their ability to reduce blood volume, cardiac output, and with long-term therapy, systemic vascular resistance.
-The vast majority of hypertensive patients are treated with thiazide diuretics.
-Potassium-sparing, aldosterone-blocking diuretics (e.g., spironolactone) are used in secondary hypertension caused by hyperaldosteronism, and sometimes as an adjunct to thiazide treatment in primary hypertension to prevent hypokalemia.
+Thiazide diuretics, particularly chlorthalidone, are considered "first-line therapy" for stage 1 hypertension.
+Potassium-sparing, aldosterone-blocking diuretics (e.g., spironolactone or eplerenone) are used in secondary hypertension caused by primary hyperaldosteronism, and sometimes as an adjunct to thiazide treatment in primary hypertension to prevent hypokalemia.

 When treating heart failure with diuretics, care must be taken to not unload too much volume because this can depress cardiac output.
 For example, if pulmonary capillary wedge pressure is 25 mmHg (point A in figure) and pulmonary congestion is present, a diuretic can safely reduce that elevated pressure to a level (e.g., 14 mmHg; point B in figure) that will reduce pulmonary pressures without compromising ventricular stroke volume.
-The reason for this is that heart failure caused by systolic dysfunction is associated with a depressed, flattened Frank-Starling curve.
+This is because heart failure caused by systolic dysfunction is associated with a depressed, flattened Frank-Starling curve.
 However, if the volume is reduced too much, stroke volume will fall because the heart will now be operating on the ascending limb of the Frank-Starling relationship.
-If the heart failure is caused by diastolic dysfunction, diuretics must be used very carefully so as to not impair ventricular filling.
+If the heart failure is caused by diastolic dysfunction, diuretics must be used cautiously to not impair ventricular filling.
 In diastolic dysfunction, ventricular filling requires elevated filling pressures because of the reduced ventricular compliance.

 Most patients in heart failure are prescribed a loop diuretic because they are more effective in unloading sodium and water than thiazide diuretics.
 In mild heart failure, a thiazide diuretic may be used.
 Potassium-sparing, aldosterone-blocking diuretics (e.g., spironolactone) are being used increasingly in heart failure.